When I was growing up, Wales wasn’t exactly considered a culinary hot spot.

 Indeed, it seemed a shame to break up such a pretty bar of chocolate into chunks for a chocolate mousse recipe.

-Sarah Bunton is an artisan chocolatier [surely the best job title ever?] based in mid-Wales and her chocolate is absolutely divine.
+Sarah Bunton is an award-winning artisan chocolatier [surely the best job title ever?], based in the Cambrian Mountains.
+Her chocolate is absolutely divine and is definitely worth buying in bulk.

 Another key component of this recipe is the deliciously moreish Halen Môn Salted Caramel Spread, which will form the heavenly bottom layer of the mousse.